StudySmarter - The all-in-one study app.

 The Democratic candidate for the 1932 Presidential election led a life of wealthy privilege.
 Franklin Delano Roosevelt, widely recognized by the acronym "FDR," was devoted to government service.
 He served as a State Senator from New York, Assistant Secretary of the Navy, and through regular election as Governor of New York State.
-The Stock Market Crash in October 1929 and the resulting economic depression hit N.Y. hard.
-The state was the nation's most populous and had both significant manufacturing and agricultural industries.
+The Stock Market Crash in October 1929 and the resulting economic Depression hit N.Y. hard.
+The state was the nation's most populous and had significant manufacturing and agricultural industries.
 As Governor, Roosevelt attempted to manage the economic situation with minimal success as the problems of the Depression were both national and international.

 Did you know that in 1921, FDR became seriously ill and was diagnosed with polio?
 Despite therapies, he was paralyzed from the waist down and required aid from assistants to give speeches.
-His use of crutches and eventually a wheelchair was unknown to most of the general public as media tradition was to avoid sensationalizing and discuss of disabilities.
+His use of crutches and eventually a wheelchair was unknown to most of the general public as media tradition was to avoid sensationalizing and discussing disabilities.

 I pledge you, I pledge myself, to a new deal for the American people."